angular/angular/adev/src/content/guide/signals/queries.md

 * **More accurate type inference.** TypeScript can infer more accurate types when you use a type predicate or when you specify an explicit `read` option.
 * **Lazier updates.** - Angular updates signal-based query results lazily; the framework does no work unless your code explicitly reads the query results.

 The underlying query mechanism doesn't change much - conceptually Angular still creates singular "child" or plural "children" queries that target elements in a template (view) or content.
-The difference is in type of results and the exact timing of the results availability.
+The difference is in the type of results and the exact timing of the results availability.
 The authoring format for declaring signal-based queries changed as well: the `viewChild`, `viewChildren`, `contentChild` and `contentChildren` functions used as initializer of class members are automatically recognized by Angular.